United States Coast Guard Auxiliary: Coast Guard Auxiliary Association

-The Coast Guard Auxiliary Association (CGAuxA) is a 501(c)(3) non-profit organization based out of St. Louis, Missouri that raises and donates money to support outreach activities of the auxiliary.
-According to its website, the organization was established in 1957 and supports the Auxiliary with its mission to support Recreational Boater Safety, fundraising, and provides the Auxiliary with needed supplies.
-In addition Auxiliary Association members have access to the Pentagon Federal Credit Union.
+Based in St. Louis, Missouri, the Coast Guard Auxiliary Association (CGAuxA) is a 501(c)(3) non-profit organization.
+Established in 1957, as per its website, the association fundraises and contributes financially to bolster the auxiliary's outreach efforts.
+It aids the Auxiliary in promoting Recreational Boater Safety, organizing fundraising events, and supplying necessary resources.
+Additionally, members of the Auxiliary Association can access the services of the Pentagon Federal Credit Union and the Navy Federal Credit Union.
 The Coast Guard Auxiliary has also established a number of national partnerships for discounts on office supplies, hotels, rental cars, prescriptions, and insurance.
 The Auxiliary Association is led by a ten-member Board of Directors that receives no compensation.
 Auxiliarists are automatically extended a free membership to the Auxiliary Association.

 Eligibility for Membership

-Potential applicants must be a United States citizen, be at minimum 17 years of age, and prior members of the United States Armed Forces must provide proof that they were discharged at minimum under honorable conditions.
-Applicants must have never committed a felony and have a social security number that is valid.
-While the auxiliary attracts boat owners and veterans of the armed forces, neither is a requirement to join and both are common misconceptions.
+Applicants should be a U.S. citizen, be at least 17 years old, and if they have previously served in the U.S. Armed Forces, they must demonstrate they were discharged under honorable conditions at the very least.
+Furthermore, they should not have a felony on their record and must possess a valid social security number.
+Sea Scouts may be eligible to join at age 14, under an exception granted by agreement between both organizations.
+Although many believe the auxiliary primarily appeals to boat owners and veterans of the armed forces, neither is a prerequisite for joining, and such notions are widespread misconceptions.

-Sea Scouts are eligible to join at age 14, under an exception granted by agreement between both organizations.

-Status Level Qualifications
+Status level qualifications

-In order to qualify for membership the applicant must fill out an application and get fingerprinted.
-The initial applicant must successfully complete the new member course and pass the new member examination.
-After successfully passing the applicant will be issued a new member ID number and will be placed into approval pending (AP) status until their PSI is adjudicated.
-Starting 1 February 2018, new auxiliarists under AP Status must pass the Basic Qualification Course II which consists of seven tested modules based on the Auxiliary Manual before they can be granted any higher status.
+To be eligible for membership, an individual must submit an application and undergo fingerprinting.
+As a first step, the prospective member has to complete the new member course and clear the new member examination.
+Once they pass, they will receive a new member ID number.
+However, they will be designated as "approval pending" (AP) until their Personnel Security Investigation (PSI) is finalized.
+As of 1 February 2018, new auxiliarists in AP status are required to clear the Basic Qualification Course II, encompassing seven test modules derived from the Auxiliary Manual, before they can advance to a higher status.

-If the PSI is favorably adjudicated the auxiliarist may be eligible to be placed into initially qualified (IQ) status, and those who have an unfavorable PSI adjudication will be disenrolled from the Auxiliary.
-Members in IQ status are not eligible for basically qualified (BQ) status until they have successfully completed all required mandatory training.
-After all mandatory training has been completed, the auxiliarist enters BQ status.
-BQ status is considered “full membership” and is ordinarily required to hold elected or appointed office and to pursue qualification in moats fields.
-Beyond that, the auxilarist may pursue operational auxiliarist (AX) qualification, which involves taking courses on seamanship, meteorology, radio communications, leadership, etc.
+If the PSI yields a positive outcome, the auxiliarist might qualify for the "initially qualified" (IQ) status.
+However, an unfavorable PSI result will lead to their disenrollment from the Auxiliary.
+Members holding IQ status cannot attain "basically qualified" (BQ) status until they complete all mandatory training.
+Once they fulfill these training requirements, they transition to BQ status.
+Being in BQ status, often seen as "full membership," is typically a prerequisite for holding elected or appointed positions and for seeking qualifications in most fields.
+From there, the auxiliarist can aim for the "operational auxiliarist" (AX) qualification, which includes coursework in areas like seamanship, meteorology, radio communications, leadership, and so on.